bgplab/bgplab/docs/session/9-dynamic.md

 Bgp: %BGP-5-ADJCHANGE: peer 10.0.0.4 (VRF default AS 65000) old state Established event RecvNotify new state Idle
 ```

-However, even though the BGP log message claims the BGP neighbor is now in the *Idle* state, the neighbor is no longer visible in the list of BGP neighbors:
+However, even though the BGP log message claims the BGP neighbor is now in the *Idle* state, the neighbor is no longer visible in the list of BGP neighbors (printout from Arista EOS):

 ```
 hub#show ip bgp summary